DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Evaluation

 Despite DeepInferEnhance undergoing pre-training on a large code corpus, it fails to meet the characteristics of this challenging task.
 A notable limitation arises when the input lacks a warning message; the original model struggles to accurately differentiate between various warnings within the same function.
-This leads to a modest F1-score of 50.86\%.
-In contrast, incorporating warning messages into the analysis improves the F1-score by 5.52\%.
-While these models are adept at understanding the general behaviors of code, they neither deal with the noise (e.g., some unrelated variable), nor depict the correlation between the code and the warning information.
+This leads to a modest F1-score of 47.12\%.
+In contrast, incorporating warning messages into the analysis improves the F1-score by 5.93\%.
+As for another pre-trained model, GraphCodeBERT, which have shown better performance than CodeBERT in other tasks, also struggles to accurately identify bug-sensitive warnings, with only 52.44\% F1-score.
+While these pre-trained models are adept at understanding the general behaviors of code, they neither deal with the noise (e.g., some unrelated variable), nor depict the correlation between the code and the warning information.
 Additionally, these models break the identifiers down into sub-tokens, which makes it hard to capture the dependencies between those elements.
 This result is consistent with previous studies that acknowledged the limited advantage of pre-trained models in defect prediction~\cite{plbart}.

-FRUGAL, as a semi-supervised learning method, previously demonstrated comparable performance to supervised feature-based methods in actionable warning verification.
-However, its effectiveness significantly diminishes in the bug-sensitive warning verification, achieving only a 10.92\% F1-score.
-One reason is the inherent challenge FRUGAL faces with extremely imbalanced datasets. \revised{In such scenarios, models may develop a bias towards the class with higher weight due to its more abundant information}, leading to subpar predictions for the minority class ~\cite{semi1,semi2,semi3}.
-In our experiments, to improve the F1-score for bug-sensitive warning verification, the model tended to over-predict bug-sensitive warnings.
-This approach increased recall but adversely affected precision.
+FRUGAL, as a semi-supervised learning \revise{approach}, previously demonstrated comparable performance to supervised feature-based \revise{approaches} in actionable warning identification.
+However, its effectiveness significantly diminishes in the bug-sensitive warning identification, achieving only a 10.36\% F1-score.
+One reason is the inherent challenge FRUGAL faces with extremely imbalanced datasets.
+In such scenarios, models may develop a bias towards the class with higher weight due to its more abundant information, leading to subpar predictions for the minority class ~\cite{semi1,semi2,semi3}.
+In our experiments, to improve the F1-score for bug-sensitive warning identification, the model tended to over-predict bug-sensitive warnings.
+This approach increased recall but adversely affected precision, this is why FRUGAL achieved a high recall of 85.53\% but a very low precision of 5.62\%.
+It tended to classify most warnings as bug-sensitive warnings which is in vain for the purpose of reducing manual inspection costs.

 Additionally, this strategy also resulted in a decreased recall for bug-insensitive warnings.
-Another contributing factor to FRUGAL's under-performance in finer granularity tasks is the potential inappropriateness of its original features for the nuanced requirements of bug-sensitive warning verification.
+Another contributing factor to FRUGAL's under-performance in finer granularity tasks is the potential inappropriateness of its original features for the nuanced requirements of bug-sensitive warning identification.